LulzSec6824/SudokuProject/README.md

 Contributions are welcome!
 Here's how you can help:
 - Report bugs and suggest features by opening an issue
 - Improve the code with pull requests
-- Create more test cases or sample puzzles
+- Create more sample puzzles
 - Enhance documentation

 ## 📜 License